lamberta/devkit-doc/README.md

 Ready to dive in?
 Start with *[Respecting The Environment](https://github.com/gameclosure/intro/blob/master/ENVIRONMENT.md)*.

+*(personal advice: I've found that the best way to learn quickly is to pay attention and ask lots of questions.
+One way is to watch the GC GitHub news feed: See an interesting commit?
+Take a look.
+Maybe it adds a new feature to use on Android!
+Having an up to date idea on what everyone is working on at the moment can potentally help both you and them.
+Next, don't be afraid to research and ask for help: See a cool feature in a game?
+Check out the source, ask questions about it, maybe you'll learn something.
+Run into a hard problem?
+Talk about it. -Teddy)*

 ---

 <img src="https://github.com/gameclosure/intro/raw/master/etc/logo.png" height="320" alt="Game Closure Laboratories" title="Game Closure Laboratories" align="right">